wp-plugins/enhanced-tooltipglossary/readme.txt

 1. The options available for EnhancedTooltipGlossary in the administration area.

 == Changelog ==
+= 1.6 =
+* Added "open glossary description in new window/tab" option to settings panel
+* Added onclick event on tooltip, so if you using touch device, you just need to click on the tooltip to hide it.
+* Changed parsing mechanism

 = 1.5 =
 * Added "case-sensitive" option to settings panel
 * Fixed bug when slash character inside glossary term was causing problems